wollenbrook/BitBenders/Milestone 3/Milestone3.md

 ### Task 2: Vision Statement

 Our vision of the BitBracket App is to provide an unmatched easy all in one tournament solution.
 It's all about making the experience of creating, playing in, and watching tournaments easy and accessible.
-Utillizing advanced technologies and creating innovative features we aim to seamlessly connect tournament organizers, players, and spectators through our app.
-We envision a platform that not only simplies the intricacies of the tournament managing process, but also fosters a sense of community and excitement within the sports and gaming ecosystems.
-Bitbracket is not just a tool, but a gateway where competition, engagment, and camaraderie can thrive.
+Utilizing advanced technologies and creating innovative features we aim to seamlessly connect tournament organizers, players, and spectators through our app.
+We envision a platform that not only simplifies the intricacies of the tournament managing process, but also fosters a sense of community and excitement within the sports and gaming ecosystems.
+Bitbracket is not just a tool, but a gateway where competition, engagement, and camaraderie can thrive.

 ### Task 3: List of Needs and Features